Raku/doc/writing-docs/EXAMPLES.md

 The file `xt/examples-compilation.t` will test the code from all the examples.
 This file is run as part of `make xtest`.

+To test specific files (recommended), pass them as options on the command line to the test file, or set the environment variable TEST_FILES to a space separated list.

 Note that method signatures are also compiled.
 They have an implied block added to insure valid compilation.